yiisoft/yii2-queue/docs/guide/driver-db.md

 The `run` and `listen` commands have options:

 - `--verbose`, `-v`: print execution statuses to console.
-- `--isolate`: verbose mode of a job execution.
-If enabled, the execution results of each job will be printed.
+- `--isolate`: each task is executed in a separate child process.
 - `--color`: enable highlighting for verbose mode.

 ```sh